denoland/docs/runtime/manual/basics/workspaces/index.md

 package.
 That allows you to gradually migrate to Deno, without putting a lot of upfront work.

-As an example, you can add `buzz/deno.json` like to to configure Deno's linter and formatter:
+For example, you can add `buzz/deno.json` like to to configure Deno's linter and
+formatter:

 ```json
 {